moliver28/research-handbook/content/handbook/business-technology/enterprise-applications/guides/servicenow-guide/_index.md

 ## How do I use HelpLab?

-There are two ways for team members to use HelpLab: 1 - the HelpLab app in Slack and 2 - HelpLab Portal in Okta.
+There are two ways for team members to use HelpLab: 1 - the HelpLab app in Slack and 2 - HelpLab Portal via Okta.

 ### Create a ticket / request via the HelpLab Portal